 You may want to begin by reading my About page for a brief introduction about my journey into a Hindu-inspired monastic order, my background in meditation practices, and why anyone should listen to me.

-Read the Blog of my posts listed in reverse chronological order.
+Read the Blog for posts listed in reverse chronological order.

 What Skeptic Meditations Is Not